 But Obama won the election by less than 10 million popular votes.
 Why?
 Because he was able to squeak out wins in the big critical swing states (namely Ohio, Pennsylvania and Florida), amassing all of those electoral votes.

-What happened in Florida is a actually a great example of just how peculiar our electoral system can be:
+What happened in Florida is actually a great example of just how peculiar our electoral system can be:

 The Sunshine State is the quintessential mother-lode swing state; always unpredictable and worth a big chunk of electoral votes.
 In 2008, Obama won it by a margin of less than three percent (he got about 51 percent to McCain's 48 percent).
 We're talking about a victory of less than 300,000 votes.
 But because of Florida's winner-take-all rule, Obama's slim victory secured him all 27 of the state's electoral votes (leaving McCain with squat).
-So depending on how you look at it, you could technically argue that the votes cast by the more than 4 million Floridians who voted for McCain didn't really end up counting for much at all.
+So, depending on how you look at it, you could technically argue that the votes cast by the more than 4 million Floridians who voted for McCain didn't really end up counting for much at all.

 Can a candidate win the presidency without winning the popular vote?

 Indeed!
-This has actually occurred four different times: in 1876 and 1888, Rutherford B. Hayes and Benjamin Harrison, respectively, won the White House even though they lost the popular vote (but won the electoral vote).
+This has actually occurred five different times: in 1876 and 1888, Rutherford B. Hayes and Benjamin Harrison, respectively, won the White House even though they lost the popular vote (but won the electoral vote).
 And then there was that strange 1824 election, decided by the U.S. House of Representatives, which handed the presidency to John Quincy Adams over Andrew Jackson.

-And finally, there was the infamous 2000 election, ultimately decided by the Supreme Court, in which Al Gore won more popular votes than George W. Bush, but came up short on electoral votes (following a controversial Florida recount).
+And then there was the infamous 2000 election, ultimately decided by the Supreme Court, in which Al Gore won more popular votes than George W. Bush, but came up short on electoral votes (following a controversial Florida recount).
 Guess who then became a staunch advocate for getting rid of the Electoral College?